Subham832/Microservices-HMS-Project/README.md

-# 🏥 Hospital Management System (HMS) – Microservices Architecture
+# 🏥 Hotel Management System (HMS) – Microservices Architecture

-A fully modular, scalable, and cloud-ready **Hospital Management System** built with Java, Spring Boot, and Spring Cloud.
+A fully modular, scalable, and cloud-ready **Hotel Management System** built with Java, Spring Boot, and Spring Cloud.
 This project demonstrates a professional-grade microservices architecture, including **11 services**, a **Netflix Eureka registry**, and a **Spring Cloud Gateway**, designed for real-world deployment.

 ---